Indian Meal Planning 101

 Step 2 – Meal prep

 There are several chores that you can do over the weekend to make weeknight cooking less time-consuming.
-Here are some of the things that I do over the weekend to plan for the week.
+Here are some things I do over the weekend to plan for the week.

-• Chop vegetables and freeze them – There are plenty of times that we throw our veggies out because we were not able to use them before they start rotting away.
-Here are my 2 cents – chop and freeze them.
-Beans, cabbage, cauliflower, okra (bhindi), etc – most veggies freeze well and there is NO impact on the taste when you cook them.
+• Chop vegetables and freeze them – Ever tossed veggies because they began to spoil before you could use them?
+Here’s a pro tip: dice and freeze!
+Beans, cabbage, cauliflower, and okra (bhindi), among others, retain their flavor well when frozen.
 I use frozen veggies most of the time for side dishes such as beans poriyal, cabbage poriyal, bhindi do pyaza, etc.

 • Chopped onions – When I am not using curry sauce, I keep a week’s worth of onions chopped in the refrigerator.
 While the onions are being fried, I use the time to cut tomatoes, mince ginger/garlic, etc. Also, it is a rumor that stored onions turn poisonous